timelapseplus/VIEW-documentation/source/includes/_overview.md

 ### Charging

 To charge the VIEW, connect a Micro-B USB cable from a USB power supply (USB charger, battery pack or computer) to the charging port `(#12)` on the VIEW.
 When connected the Charge Indicator `(#11)` will illuminate red, blinking while charging, and steady when full.
 This light can be disabled in Settings->Charge Indicator.
+Note that the battery indicator in the VIEW will prematurely show a low battery, and if charging a completely dead battery, it can take some time before progress becomes visible.

 ### Auxiliary Ports

-The VIEW includes 2 2.5mm TRS auxiliary ports `(#9, #10)` for motion sync, shutter cable triggering and external integrations.
-These are not yet made use of in the current firmware, but leave room for future expansion.
+The VIEW includes two 2.5mm TRS auxiliary ports `(#9, #10)` for motion sync, shutter cable triggering and external integrations.
+Currently only AUX2 is used by the firmware.
+It will send a pulse to trigger motion systems to move after each shot during a time-lapse (no setup necessary for this), or it can be used as an external trigger for the interval when the time-lapse interval is set to "External".

 ### SD Card